TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-max-quota-limit-exceeded-internal.md

 	productPesIds=""
 	cloudEnvironments="public"
 />
+# Maximum quota limit exceeded

-# We ran diagnostics on your resource and found an issue
+## We ran diagnostics on your resource and found an issue
 <!--issueDescription-->
 We have detected that the deployment for virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because of exceeding the virtual CPU quota limits on the subscription.
 <!--/issueDescription-->